Previously, we looked through all the New Testament for

 death equating to

-[NEXT] There were also a pair of verses I don't even think should be counted (on their own anyway, I somewhat see the path each might lead down), which ultimately leaves us with just 2 verses in Isaiah with any potential, which I'll address along with a few others now.
+There were also a pair of verses (the 2 in Genesis) I don't even think should be counted (on their own anyway, I somewhat see the path each might lead down), and will leave folks to investigate on their own.
+This ultimately leaves us with just 2 verses in Isaiah with any potential, which I'll also address, along with a few others, below.

 soul, three keywords all packed into one verse, it'd be impossible for an annihilationist to ignore such a seemingly handy verse.
 However, contextually, this verse is not talking about the annihilation of body and soul.